awyspr/fieldnotes/template.md

 YYYY-MM-DD

-## What's this one all about them ?
+## What's this one all about then ?

 Text